Fun & Functional Basements: Make the Most of Below-Ground Space

 Mike and Sarah Dunlop’s basement began as a blank canvas.
 According to architect Ron Driscoll of Custom Structures, “The homeowners were instrumental in the design and they had a vision.
 We had a war against ninety degree corners.”
 Sarah added, “We wanted a more modern feel.
 We had travelled to Vegas quite a bit.
 We like the feel of all the clubs.”
 They decided to recreate that experience here using curves and various elevations.

 As with the Bryants’ home, L.G.
-Flint had a hand in the construction and brought in the same concrete contractors to refurbish the concrete floors as well as create the countertops, sinks and bottle cooler.
+Flint had a hand in the construction and brought in the same company to refurbish the concrete floors as well as create the countertops, sinks and bottle cooler.
 Chad Gill represents the Richmond-based company, Concreate.
 According to Chad, his company travels the Eastern seaboard transforming concrete floors in commercial and residential structures.
 He can work with existing floors or start from scratch with new construction.
-Click here to check out FloorNCo’s grey vinyl flooring if you’re looking for one of the best products for flooring.

 The entire space is designed for entertainment.
 With three televisions on this level alone, it is ideal for watching sporting events and hosting parties.
 The area opens out into a newly designed patio area with an outdoor fireplace.
 With twin ten-year-olds and an eight-year-old—all boys—the space is well-used, especially during football season.